polrich/Udacity_Sparkify_Project/README.md

 ## Files Description<a name="files"></a>

 **Sparkify .ipynb** Main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.

 **mini_sparkify_event_data.json** sample data that was used.

 **final_df_signle.parquet** if you want to skip most steps and just load the final df that was used for modeling, this is your pick.

+**cv_model.model** if you want to skip the fitting of the model and just have a look at the results, this is your pick.

 ## Result